OpenSTL/STLCourts-api/README.md

-# Team Inveo Globalhack V Web Services
+# YourSTLCourts Web Services
-This project contains the source code for the Spring Boot RESTful web services use to support gh-angular.herokuapp.com/#/
+This project contains the source code for the Spring Boot RESTful web services use to support yourstlcourts.com.